webyonet/react-native-mathjax-html-to-svg/README.md

 A react native component used to easily display and handle mathematics (TeX or LaTeX) in html.
 The library does not use Web View.

+Only TeX or LaTeX is converted to svg.
+HTML is converted to native `<Text/>` component

 ## Installation
 ```bash
 $ yarn add react-native-mathjax-html-to-svg